TicketsBot/subscriptions-app/README.md

 refresh token in a `tokens.json` file.
 An example is provided in [`tokens.json.example`](/tokens.json.example).
 4. Run the main binary: there are 2 ways of doing this - either by building and running the main binary directly (`go build cmd/app/main.go`), or via Docker (recommended).
 If running the binary directly, see the [envvars.md](/envvars.md) file for a list of environment variables that need to be set.

+   Alternatively, a `config.json` file can be used to configure the application.
+See the [config.json.example](/config.json.example) file for an example.

 Note, anyone is able to use the command, as long as the command is run in a guild listed in the `DISCORD_ALLOWED_GUILDS` environment variable.
 You should use Discord's built-in application command permission system to restrict usage to